Rose534/Flatdango/README.md

       npm install -g json-server

--  To start json server, run -
+-  To start json server run -

       json-server --watch db.json

+-
-- To ensure you have the json server installed run -
+To ensure you have the json server installed run -

       http://localhost:3000/characters

  To view the html file in chrome, you can either go live on vscode or navigate to the html file in the directory.

- # To view the published HTML as a website in Git -
+ # To view the published HTML as a website -

 To view this website, copy and paste this link onto your browser.